worstinme/yii2-uikit/README.md

 Installation of yii2-uikit Extension
 ------------------------------------

 The preferred way to install this extension is through [composer](http://getcomposer.org/download/).
-Just run

 You have to set in your project's composer.json to use this package, because of Uikit 3 RC version.

 ```json
 "minimum-stability": "dev",
 "prefer-stable":true,
 ```
+After this settings, just run
 ```
 composer require --prefer-dist worstinme/yii2-uikit:"dev-master"
 ```
 or add
 ```
 "worstinme/yii2-uikit": "dev-master"
 ```
-to the require section of your `composer.json` file.
+to the require section of your `composer.json` file and start update

 Assets usage exaple:
 -------------